junxit/us-congress-bills-113/metadata.md

 - Sen. Coons, Christopher A. [D-DE] (C001088)
 - Sen. Flake, Jeff [R-AZ] (F000444)

+## Committees (1)

+- Senate — Foreign Relations Committee

 ## Actions

 - 2014-11-19 — Introduced in Senate
 - 2014-11-19 — Read twice and referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6154-6156)
+- 2014-12-04 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2014-12-08 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+With written report No. 113-286.
+- 2014-12-08 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+With written report No. 113-286.
+- 2014-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 625.